-What is COP26 and why does it matter?
+What is Cop26 and why does it matter?

-COP26 meaning: What is the UN climate conference and why does it matter?
+Cop26 meaning: What is the UN climate conference and why does it matter?

 World leaders meeting to find strategy for implementing Paris Agreement goals before it’s too late

-COP26, the 26th UN Climate Change Conference of the Parties, will finally commence in Glasgow, Scotland, at the end of October, a year on from its postponement because of the coronavirus pandemic.
+Cop26, the 26th UN Climate Change Conference of the Parties, will finally commence in Glasgow, Scotland, at the end of October, a year on from its postponement because of the coronavirus pandemic.

 Hosted by the UK under the presidency of former business secretary Alok Sharma and in partnership with Italy, the summit at the city’s SEC Centre will bring together the biggest gathering of world leaders ever assembled on British soil over the course of its 12-day run from Sunday 31 October to Friday 12 November.